Best MTB flat pedals 2024 – 9 top options for trail and gravity riding

 Super sharp pins

 Race Face's latest version of the Atlas pedal improves on the original in every department.
-The new incarnation has a wider platform and a thinner body, an easier to service bearing and comes with a lifetime warranty.
+The Mk2 incarnation has a wider platform and a thinner body, an easier to service bearing and comes with a lifetime warranty.

-While the original Atlas platform was deemed a touch small by some riders, the 2022 version is virtually the same size as DMR's massively popular Vault pedal.
+While the original Atlas platform was deemed a touch small by some riders, the updated version is virtually the same size as DMR's massively popular and also excellent Vault pedal.
 The only difference in platform is that the front and rear of the Atlas' cage are slightly shorter to accommodate its far more rounded corners.
 The 10 pins on each pedal face are narrower (2mm) and longer (6mm) than you'll find on most rival pedals (the length can be shortened by adding the included washers), while the chamfered pedal bodies have the faintest whiff of concave.

 Our reviewer Rich Owen concluded: "The new Race Face Atlas pedals are seriously hard to fault."